cerebral-legacy/cerebral-website/app/markdown/doc_structuring_state2.md

 })
 ```

-But there are not limits to this.
+But there are no limits to this.
 You structure your state in a way that makes sense to you and your team.

 Cerebral has a concept of **modules** which helps you do this namespacing for your state and your signals.
 We will look more at this later.